maavcrusoe/msgraph365/Exchange/README.md

 # Exchange 365

-## Functions to interact with Exchange 365 with azure, teams, SPO, exchange PS modules
+Functions to interact with Exchange 365 with azure, teams, SPO, exchange PS modules

+!
+Currently not developing

-## This project is used for check 365 with few clicks, you can:
+*This project is used for check 365 with few clicks, you can:

 1. Check Users licensed or not
 2. Find Groups on Azure